ctsin/notebook/README.md

 To accept the autosuggestion (replacing the command line contents), press right arrow or Control+F. To accept the first suggested word, press Alt+→,Right or Alt+F. If the autosuggestion is not what you want, just ignore it: it won't execute unless you accept it.

+-    Tab completes the current token.
+Shift, Tab completes the current token and starts the pager's search mode.
+-   Alt+←,Left and Alt+→,Right move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
+If the cursor is already at the end of the line, and an autosuggestion is available, Alt+→,Right (or Alt+F) accepts the first word in the suggestion.
+-    Shift,←,Left and Shift,→,Right move the cursor one word left or right, without stopping on punctuation.
+-   ↑ (Up) and ↓ (Down) (or Control+P and Control+N for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
+If the commandline was empty when the search started, all commands match.
+See the history section for more information on history searching.
+-   Alt+↑,Up and Alt+↓,Down search the command history for the previous/next token containing the token under the cursor before the search was started.
+If the commandline was not on a token when the search started, all tokens match.
+See the history section for more information on history searching.
+-   Control+C cancels the entire line.
+-   Control+D delete one character to the right of the cursor.
+If the command line is empty, Control+D will exit fish.
+-   Control+U moves contents from the beginning of line to the cursor to the killring.
+-   Control+L clears and repaints the screen.
+-   Control+W moves the previous path component (everything up to the previous "/", ":" or "@") to the killring.
+-   Control+X copies the current buffer to the system's clipboard, Control+V inserts the clipboard contents.
+-   Alt+d moves the next word to the killring.
+-   Alt+h (or F1) shows the manual page for the current command, if one exists.
+-   Alt+l lists the contents of the current directory, unless the cursor is over a directory argument, in which case the contents of that directory will be listed.
+-   Alt+p adds the string '| less;' to the end of the job under the cursor.
+The result is that the output of the command will be paged.
+-   Alt+w prints a short description of the command under the cursor.
+-   Alt+e edit the current command line in an external editor.
+The editor is chosen from the first available of the $VISUAL or $EDITOR variables.
+-   Alt+v Same as Alt+e.
+-   Alt+s Prepends sudo to the current commandline.

 # Cold boot virtual android device in Android Studio

 # Use 'open' command to open a file with its default browser.